lovac42/TheMuffinTops/README.md

 ### Randomize Drills
 All due learning cards are converted to day-learning cards due today.
 Because the learning queue is time sensitive, it can not be randomized.
 By converting learning cards to day-learning cards, we gain the benefit of shuffling the queue during review.

-This option is based on your "learn ahead limit", if you set this to 999, all learning cards will be affected.
+This option is based on your "learn ahead limit", if you set this to 999, all learning cards within that timespan will be affected.

 ### Skip final drill
 This option is in the preference menu.
 It is used to automatically skip all learning material at the end of each session.
-Learning cards are converted to day-learning cards with the due set to 1 day for new card and 2-4 days for review cards load balanced base on the ease factor.
+Learning cards are converted to day-learning cards with the due set to 1 day for new card and 2-4 days for review cards based on the ease factor.
 You should only turn this on in extreme cases such as during vacation.
 This ensures that all lapsed cards get at least one exposure.

 <img src="https://github.com/lovac42/TheMuffinTops/blob/master/screenshots/prefmenu.png?raw=true">